peterbourgon/peter-bourgon-org/src/blog/2019-02-12-multipart-http-responses.md

 }
 ```

 Hopefully that helps someone.
 Is there a better way to do it?
-Tweet and me and
-I'll update the code.
+[Tweet at me](https://twitter.com/peterbourgon) and I'll update the code.